STonkoshkur/autoload_lesson/README.md

 # Autoloading classes in simple application

-Create missing autoloader class for provided example and make it work!
+Advance this simplest application with missing autoloader class for and make it work!
+Try to do not change source code of these files.
+Send us Gist link of your realisation.